PROFILE

 1960.
 Former Emperor Haile Selassie was a

-founder of the Organization of African Unity
+founder of the Organization of African Unity (OAU),

-Addis Ababa also hosts the UN Economic
+also hosts the UN Economic Commission for

-of the Intergovernmental Authority on
+Intergovernmental Authority on Development, a

-Development, a Horn of Africa regional grouping.
+Horn of Africa regional grouping.

-Although nominally a member of the
+Although nominally a member of the Non-Aligned

-Non-Aligned Movement, after the 1974 revolution,
+Movement, after the 1974 revolution, Ethiopia

-Ethiopia moved into a close relationship with
+moved into a close relationship with the Soviet

-the Soviet Union and its allies and supported
+Union and its allies and supported their

-their international policies and positions until
+international policies and positions until the

-the change of government in 1991.
-Today,
+change of government in 1991.
+Today, Ethiopia

-States and the West, especially in responding to
+and the West, especially in responding to

 regional instability and supporting war on